Head-To-Head Review: Mentor Capital (MNTR) & Its Peers

 Mentor Capital (OTCMKTS:MNTR – Get Rating) is one of 42 public companies in the “Investors, not elsewhere classified” industry, but how does it compare to its peers?
 We will compare Mentor Capital to related businesses based on the strength of its analyst recommendations, earnings, valuation, risk, dividends, profitability and institutional ownership.

-This table compares Mentor Capital and its peers gross revenue, earnings per share and valuation.
+This table compares Mentor Capital and its peers revenue, earnings per share and valuation.

 |Gross Revenue